Before purchasing a DCS instance, identify your requirements:

 Choose a cache engine based on service requirements.
 The cache engine cannot be changed once the instance is created.

-- Decide on the required cache engine edition and version.
+- Decide on the required cache engine version.

 Perform this step if you choose Redis as the cache engine.

 DCS provides single-node, master/standby, Proxy Cluster, and Redis Cluster types of instances.
-Each type has its own architecture.
-For details about the instance architectures, see DCS Instance Architecture.
+For details about the instance architectures, see DCS Instance Types.

 - Decide on the required instance specification.